-Read the latest issue of MedicNEWS!
-Issue 1.4 for May 18, 2020 goes into depth on COVID-19 issues important for paramedics.
+Read MedicNEWS Issue 1.4 for May 18, 2020 to go into depth on COVID-19 issues important for paramedics.

 As the pandemic progresses, the RPPEO will continue to promote the adaptation of clinical guidance as needed.
 The key considerations for us are paramedic safety and patient clinical needs.
 Evidence, including what has happened in other places or at different times, is what we are using to inform changes.
 The changes are coming in phases, based on the epidemiology of COVID-19 in our region and in Ontario.

 We are very closely monitoring the pandemic.
 The RPPEO is looking to Public Health Ontario, the Ministry of Health and the Ontario Base Hospital Group - Medical Advisory Committee for their direction on clinical practice or moving to another phase of response.
 As soon as we have new guidance we will inform paramedics.
 If we find a need for specific guidance for our region - again, based on epidemiology and other factors in this region - the RPPEO's medical direction team is at the ready to provide clinical guidance for Eastern Ontario paramedics.